spec

 In general, any channel may be assigned as the timebase and any channel as the monitor.
 The exception is in external-gate-select mode (see below) when the "dio_gating" parameter is set to other than the default value.
 If "dio_gating" is 2, only channels 0 and 1 can be timebase or monitor.
 If "dio_gating" is 4 on an 8-channel card, only channels 0, 1, 2 or 3 can be timebase or monitor.

-The timebase scale factor should be set to 1e6 if the recommended connections are used. spec programs timer 0 (TMR0) to output a 1 MHz signal which is expected to be connected to the counter input used as the timebase.
+The timebase scale factor should be set to 1e6 if the recommended connections are used. spec normally programs timer 0 (TMR0) to output a 1 MHz signal which is expected to be connected to the counter input used as the timebase.

 It turns out that even though a 64-bit counter, the USB-CTR only recognizes 31-bit presets.
 With a 1 MHz input, the time counter can only count for a bit less than 36 minutes.
 If the config file scale factor is set to the recommended 1e6 value, spec will set the timer 0 frequency to 1e5, 1e4 or 1e3, based on the requested count time, in order to keep the preset to 31 bits. spec will also adjust the scale factor to track the timebase.
-If the scale factor is set to a different value, spec will assume that an alternate timebase is being used, and will not reprogram timer 0 and will not change the associated scale factor.
+If the config file scale factor is set to a different value, spec will assume that an alternate timebase is being used, and will not reprogram timer 0 and will not change the associated scale factor.
 (As of spec release 6.10.01.)

 CONFIGURATION (MCS)